cyxx/rawgl/docs/Amiga_DOS.md

 ## Cracks

+The game copy protection was cracked after the game release.
+Let's have a closer look at several versions.

 ### DOS

-The game copy protection was cracked after the game release.
-Let's have a closer look at one version.

 ```
 $ md5sum ANOTHER.EXE